Lake Cochichewick: Public access restrictions

 For the past century, Lake Cochichewick has been North Andover's main supply of drinking water and public access to the lake was forbidden.
 In May 2002, however, the town began issuing boating permits:

-Certain watercraft are allowed and must be designed to be manually propelled, by oars or paddles.
-Rowing shells, johnboats, dinghies, rowboats, canoes and kayaks are acceptable as long as the occupants are isolated from contact with the lake.
-Boats must not have any thru-holes (e.g. self-bailers) that would allow contact between the occupants and the lake water.
-Electric motors are acceptable as an alternate form of propulsion.
-The maximum length of a motorized craft is 15 feet.
-Inflatable boats, windsurfers and seaplanes are not allowed.
-No domestic animals are allowed to be in boats, on the ice, or in the water at any time.
+Boating on the lake is limited to watercraft designed to be manually propelled by oars or paddles, or the use of electric motors (maximum length of motorized craft is 15 feet).
+Rowing shells, johnboats, dinghies, rowboats, sail boats, canoes and kayaks with cockpits are acceptable as long as the occupants are isolated from contact with the lake.
+Boats must not have any thru-holes (e.g., self-bailers) that would allow contact between the occupants and the lake water.
+Inflatable boats, windsurfers, paddleboards, sit-on-top kayaks and seaplanes are not allowed.

 Swimming is not allowed on Lake Cochichewick, neither for humans nor dogs.
-The town has posted signs along the trails near the lake informing hikers that it is used for drinking water, and that swimming is punishable with a $50 fine.
+The town has posted signs along the trails near the lake informing hikers that it is used for drinking water, and that swimming is a noncriminal offence, punishable with a $50 fine.